jakubsob/jakubsob.github.io/src/content/blog/how-tdd-helps-you-build-the-right-thing/index.md

 })
 ```

----

-## Before writing each test case, ask yourself:
+**Before writing each test case, ask yourself:**

-- What is the input to the system? → `Arrange`
+- What is the input to the system? → Arrange
-- How it interacts with other code? → `Act`
+- How it interacts with other code? → Act
-- What is the expected outcome? → `Assert`
+- What is the expected outcome? → Assert

----

-## Answering those questions:
+Answering those questions:

 - Reduces the risk of not understanding the requirements correctly.
 - Reduces the risk of not handling critical edge cases.
 - Reduces the risk of having to go back and rewrite the code.

----

-## And it all comes down to writing tests first.
+And it all comes down to writing tests first.
 Build the right thing on the first try.